 Use the handy coupon to request Entrance Application Blank, and for more information on specific career fields.
 Also, for more information about Eligibility for Admission, Expenses, Courses, General Requirements, Scholarships, Work Opportunities, and the Cooperative System, see or write Mr. Francis W. Emerson, Dean of Admissions-Registrar, Texas Woman's University, Drawer A, University Hill Station, Denton, Texas.
 If possible, visit the campus soon.
-His office is in the new Administration Building, Telephone DUpont 2-7322.
+The Registrar's office is in the new Administration Building, Telephone DU-pont 2-7322.